 The Amazon forest area accounts for more than half of the total area of tropical forests on the planet, with the largest biodiversity in the world.
 In addition, the Amazon River is also the largest river in the world, with a total flow of more than 10 major rivers in the world combined.

 3. Iguazu Falls

 Iguazu Falls is one of the largest waterfalls in the world, consisting of 275 small waterfalls together forming a large collection of Iguazu Falls.
 The highest point of the waterfall is 80m high.
 The waterfall is located between Brazil and Argentina, surrounded by two national parks of these two countries.

 Jeju is a volcanic island in Korea.
 It is the largest and the smallest province in Korea.
 The island has an area of 1,846 square kilometers.
 Jeju Island’s highest point is Korea’s highest mountain, Hallasan (which has been closed down 1,950m above sea level).
 Around Hallasan there are also 360 “satellite” volcanoes.

 5. Indonesia’s Komodo National Park

-Indonesia’s Komodo National Park consists of three large islands, Komodo, Rinca and Padar, and several smaller islands, totaling 1,817 square kilometers.
-This national park was established in 1980 to protect the Komodo dragon.
+Indonesia’s Komodo National Park consists of three large islands.
+There are Komodo, Rinca and Padar, and several smaller islands.
+It’s totaling 1,817 square kilometers.
+This National Park was established in 1980 to protect the Komodo dragon.
 After that, it is also a sanctuary for many other species, including marine animals.
 The islands of the volcanic national park.